Because the pandemic conditions may still be variable for both Juniata and the schools,

 How Can I Participate?

-are eligible to participate.
-Students can either take Language in Motion for credit
+Students can either take Language in Motion for credit or volunteer.

 Credit students are required to attend all training workshops held late afternoons

-during the first four weeks of the semester and complete a minimum number of seven
+during the first three weeks of the semester and complete a minimum number of presentations

-presentations (a full day in school) during the semester.
-The Language in Motion courses
+(a full day in school) during the semester.
+The Language in Motion courses WL 201,

-Spring semesters.
-The course may be repeated by signing up for the next higher course
+semesters.
+The course may be repeated by signing up for the next higher course number

-number during the same semester or in a later semester.
-Students can earn Humanities
+during the same semester or in a later semester.
+Students can earn Local Engagement

 Volunteers are invited and encouraged to attend all workshops and may decide how many